 - hog casings about 12 to 15 feet

-- Chop meat and fat into 1 inch chunks.
+- Chop meat and fat into chunks that will for into your grinder.
 (Optional expert step: Mix the salt and curing salt with just the meat, grind very coarsely — 10 mm or 12 mm plate — and refrigerate overnight.
 If you don’t have such a large plate, cut the meat a little finer and do the same thing.
 This will give you a tighter bind in the finished sausage, which is especially important as this is a coarsely ground sausage.)

 - Take out some hog casings and set in a bowl of warm water.